xeoth/Afficom/README.md

 ## Setting up the bot
-1. Create your app and get the config from the [developer portal](https://discordapp.com/developers/applications/)
+1. Create your app and get the token from the [developer portal](https://discordapp.com/developers/applications/)
 2. Clone the repo onto your computer
 3. Execute `npm install`
 4. Fill in the token (and optionally change the prefix) in config.json (also change the name from config.json.EXAMPLE to config.json)